Architects feel they are adding value but generally don't have any hard numbers to back it up.

 I started by cleaning the data set, removing outliers and checking to see which features correlate highly with Sales Price.

 I used Lasso style linear regression in order to zero out some of the features.
-I then took the features that remained and brought them into a standard linear regression in order to keep interpretability.
+I then took the features that were not zeroed out and used only those in a standard linear regression in order to get the performance of regularization (achieved an RMSE of about $23,000) and the added benefit of keeping interpretability.

 One step up in Overall Quality will increase the value of the home by about $27,000.